AhmedBadr2016/Our_Store/README.md

 - go to http://localhost:3000/user/sign_in/order and create new order
 - go to http://localhost:3000/user/sign_up and create new user
 - go to http://localhost:3000/user/sign_in/order/:id/products and add products to your order
-- go to http://localhost:3000/order_product/:id and show products of your order
+- go to http://localhost:3000/order_product/:id and show all products of your order' id